mingchia-andy-liu/og-image/README.md

 * [x] Randomize emoji in the background 🙂
 * [x] Confetties 🎊
 * [x] Refresh on same setting
+* [x] Fix non-english characters* (Checkout non-eng-cha branch.
+There is 50mb size limit & font files are too large to deploy.)
+Run this locally.

 ### What is an Open Graph Image?